Whatever Happened to Waylon Jennings?

 The 1970's gave Waylon (and us) great classic's like 'I'm A Ramblin' Man', 'Are You Sure Hank Done It This Way', and the biggest Country Music song of 1977 'Luckenbach Texas'.

 Waylon Jennings was a part of the first million selling album in Country Music history 'The Outlaws' (along with Willie Nelson, Tompall Glaser and Waylon's wife Jessi Colter).
 And the hits, the sound, the talent continued through the 1980's and beyond.
 Waylon Jennings and his fellow 'Outlaw's' had changed the face of Country Music.

 So, whatever happened to Waylon Jennings?

-Well, Waylon didn’t just live the Outlaw image on stage, he lived it as well.
+Well, Waylon didn't just live the Outlaw image on stage, he lived it in his life as well.
 He finally gave up Cocaine in 1984 and in 1988 stopped his 6-pack-a-day cigarette habit.
 His lifestyle caught up with him.

-Waylon’s diabetes became sever in 2000, and following the amputation of a leg, the man we lovingly called ‘Ol Waylon passed away in 2002 at the age of 64.
+Waylon's diabetes became severe in 2000, and following the amputation of a leg, the man we lovingly called 'Ol Waylon passed away in 2002 at the age of 64.

 But his legacy remains.
 Waylon made it OK for hippies and rednecks, bikers and nerds to get together, crank it up loud and listen to the storytelling of 'Ol Waylon.